urbanleon/sahTeo/README.md

 - Mouse-up event does not register when pieces dragged outside viewport, resulting in unwanted behavior
   - will try limiting piece movement to board edges
-- Limited minimax search results in some moves being scored equally, resulting in the same move being repeated
+- Limited minimax search results in some moves being scored equally, resulting in the same move being repeated back and forth
-- FEN does not match board in rare instances, and does not register visually
+- CPU's move does not register visually on rare occasions
   - gui does not handle castling, so game moves rook internally, but does not display visually, ostensibly freezing game